Healing Guide (Dragonflight 10.2)

 - Various encounter abilities can target healers, shifting the balance of the assignments.
 You will need to communicate and improvise.

 - Some heals (particularly Discipline Priest Atonements and Restoration Druid HoTs) are designed to be applied to targets before they begin taking damage.

 In order to achieve this goal, you will need to make good use of both your Mana and your global cooldowns and use the correct spells at the correct time.
 Let us go into a bit of detail!

-All healing classes uses Mana as their main resource.
+All healing classes use Mana as their main resource.
 Without Mana, you simply cannot heal.

 Mana regeneration is a fixed value per second, which can be boosted by some class talents and abilities.
 You can also use items to recover Mana quickly.
 Healers have to manage their Mana for the entire duration of the encounter, and mistakes in this management can quickly lead to a wipe.

 The true skill of a healer comes from using the right heal for each situation.
-For example, you should use a fast and expensive heal when your target would be dead before you have the time to finish any other heal; you should use a slow and inexpensive heal when you have ample time to heal your target; you should use slow, large heals when your target is suffering sustained damage.
+For example, you should use a fast and expensive heal when your target is dead before you have the time to finish any other heal; you should use a slow and inexpensive heal when you have ample time to heal your target; you should use slow, large heal when your target is suffering sustained damage.

 The idea is that, for the entire duration of the encounter, you have to strike a perfect (or near-perfect) balance between healing enough to keep your assignment alive while not using too much Mana.
 The only way to do this is to use the proper spells for each situation.
 To be able to do this, you will need an excellent understanding of your class' abilities as well as of the encounter mechanics.